sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 From the main templates list: you can add a template, edit a template, or create a campaign using one of your templates.
 You can also duplicate one of the templates that we provide by clicking the gear icon on the template, then clicking "Duplicate".

+You can also create templates directly from a campaign by navigating to the campaign you would like to use as a model, clicking the gear icon, then clicking “Create Template”.
+This will create a new template with the content from the selected campaign.
+You will automatically be navigated to the Template Editor where you can view and make changes your new template.

 {% info %}
 You can create or add up to 300 different templates.
 {% endinfo %}